What inspired you to create an online community based on other people’s personal Star Wars photos?

 Visit the I Grew Up Star Wars website.
 You can also join the I Grew Up Star Wars group on Facebook.

-Tom Berges can be found on Twitter and as a contributor to the Galaxy of Toys podcast.
+Tom Berges can be also be found on as a contributor to the Galaxy of Toys podcast.